 - The magazines indexed in the databases that take into account the different organisms in the processes of accreditation and evaluation.

-- In case of doubt, the UPC Libraries can help you find the best journals to publish in your research area.
+- In case of doubt the Libraries of the UPC They can help you find the best journals you publish in your research area.

 Once selected the magazine where you will present your article, follow the instructions by the authors.
 Instructions may vary in the titles of the same publisher.